Law Society of Ontario: History

 On October 27, 1994, the Law Society adopted a "role statement" holding that it "exists to govern the legal profession in the public interest" and has the "purpose of advancing the cause of justice".

 The Law Society faced calls to change the name Upper Canada.
 Benchers voted to drop the name and replace it with a new one.
 On November 2, 2017, the Society's governing body (Convocation) chose "Law Society of Ontario" as the new name.
 The name change was made official on May 8, 2018, following amendments to the Law Society Act as part of the 2018 provincial budget implementation bill.

 In 2017, the Law Society enacted a requirement that licensees acknowledge an "obligation to promote equality, diversity and inclusion", referred to as a "statement of principles".
 The requirement was phased in over several months in late 2017.
 Following a public campaign called "StopSOP", under which a number of benchers were elected who pledged to repeal the requirement, the requirement was repealed in September 2019.
 Some StopSOP advocates argued that the measure was an example of compelled speech, while opponents argued that acknowledging equal rights was essential.

+In the 2023 bencher election, the StopSOP slate, renamed to FullStop, was defeated by the Good Governance Coalition, which ran on a civility platform.

+In March 2025, the Law Society terminated the employment of CEO Diana Miles after receiving a report it commissioned from former associate chief justice of Ontario Dennis O'Connor into her June 2024 salary increase.
+Her base salary of $595,000 with 20% annual bonuses had been increased to a flat salary of $936,800 without approval by benchers at Convocation by former treasurer Jacqueline Horvat.
+In July 2024, Horvat left her position after being appointed to the Ontario Superior Court of Justice and new treasurer Peter Wardle notified Convocation in November of the amended contract against Miles's wishes, which led to O'Connor being hired to investigate.
+While the report did not have a mandate to assign blame, O'Connor concluded Miles ought to have known that the raise required Convocation approval, that Horvat did not have unilateral authority to amend the contract, and that Horvat was aware of prior contentious Convocation disputes over Miles's salary and bonuses.
+The reason for Miles's departure was not immediately revealed but after leaks to outlets such as The Globe and Mail and public pressure from lawyers, including some benchers, O'Connor's report was publicly released.